-The main focus of life in Antarctica is scientific research.
-However, maintaining an environment suitable for everyday living, requires complex logistics and teamwork.
+The focus of life in Antarctica is scientific research.
+However, running an Antarctic station requires complex logistics and teamwork.

-The maintenance of the station is undertaken by a team of skilled professionals and trades people.
-Everyone within the community, no matter what their job, undertake a range of voluntary duties to ensure the smooth running of the station.
+Station maintenance is undertaken by a team of skilled professionals and trades people.
+Everyone — no matter what their job — takes on a range of voluntary duties.
+This ensures the smooth running of the station.

-Various celebrations and local events are held throughout the year to reinforce group cohesion and a sense of community.
+Expeditioners get together and celebrate various local events throughout the year to foster a sense of community.